-Republika Srpska: Toshiba Europe Italy won 10MEUR deal in DSO company7.
-November 2013. / SEE Energy News
+Republika Srpska: Toshiba Europe Italy won 10MEUR deal in DSO company, SEE Energy News

 Director of “Elektrokrajina” Banja Luka Seka Kuzmanovic and CEO of “Toshiba” in Genova Sam Zadeh signed last week in Banja Luka 10 MEUR worth contract for the rehabilitation of the distribution network and expansion of the existing system for remote meter reading and consumption management / AMM system /.